Simulated child pornography: Types

-Drawings or animations that depict sexual acts involving children but are not intended to look like photographs may also be considered by some to be simulated child pornography.
+Drawings or animations that depict sexual acts involving minors but are not intended to look like photographs may be considered in some jurisdictions to be simulated.

 Virtual child pornography

 In the United Kingdom, the Coroners and Justice Act of April 2009 (c.
-2) created a new offence in England, Wales, and Northern Ireland of possession of a prohibited image of a child.
+2) created a new offence in England, Wales, and Northern Ireland of possession of a prohibited image of a minor.
 This act makes cartoon/virtual pornography depicting minors illegal in England, Wales, and Northern Ireland.
 Since Scotland has its own legal system, the Coroners and Justice Act does not apply.
 This act did not replace the 1978 act, extended in 1994, since that covered "pseudo-photographs"—images that appear to be photographs.
 In 2008 it was further extended to cover tracings and other works derived from photographs or pseudo-photographs.
 A prohibited cartoon/virtual image is one which involves a minor in situations which are pornographic and "grossly offensive, disgusting or otherwise of an obscene character".
 Prior to this, although not explicitly in the statutes, the law was interpreted to apply to cartoon/virtual images, though only where the images are realistic and indistinguishable from photographs.
 The new law, however, covered images whether or not they are realistic.